 Trump threatens social media after Twitter fact-checks him

-Wednesday, 27 May 2020 () WASHINGTON (AP) — President Donald Trump threatened social media companies with new regulation or even shuttering on Wednesday after Twitter added fact checks to two of his tweets.
-He turned to his Twitter account – where else? — to tweet his threats.
-The president can’t unilaterally regulate or close the companies, and any effort would […]
+Wednesday, 27 May 2020 () U.S. President Donald Trump threatened social media companies with new regulation or even shuttering on Wednesday after Twitter added fact checks to two of his tweets.
+He turned…

 U.S. President Donald Trump on Wednesday threatened social media companies.
 Trump said he would regulate or shut down the apps and sites, one day after Twitter added a warning to the President's tweets.
 According to Reuters, it's the first time Twitter has added a warning to the Commander In Cheifs...